Web audio tools for designers: Howler.js, Tone.js, iZotope RX and more

 Framer's native audio component covers basic playback — useful for sticky audio players and trigger-based sound cues.
 For more complex behavior (volume automation, crossfades, audio-reactive states), you need to pair it with custom code using the Web Audio API directly.

 Tone.js sits above the Web Audio API and gives you scheduling, synthesis, and effects in JavaScript.
 If you want sounds that respond to user interactions with precision — not just "play/pause" but actual reactive audio design — Tone.js is the tool.
+For the practical breakdown of when to pick Tone.js over Howler.js (or vice versa), see Tone.js vs Howler.js head-to-head.
+Whatever library you pick, the format you ship in matters too — see which audio codec to choose.

 The JS audio layer pairs well with immersive browser capabilities.
 See how spatial audio works on the web for a deeper look at what’s possible.